Part Two: The Traditions

 The recipes

-These dishes represent different streams of Buddhist temple food, from the formal simplicity of Zen to the warming sustenance of Tibetan monasteries.
+These dishes represent different streams of Buddhist temple food : each one a somatic protocol as much as a recipe.
+From the formal simplicity of Zen that trains somatic attention, to the warming sustenance of Tibetan monasteries where the body at altitude requires metabolic support, each tradition addresses the nervous system through the meal.

 Goma Dofu (Sesame Tofu)